-Many extrapulmonary complications are reported, and most of these are likely related to SARS-CoV-2–induced inflammatory reactions.
+Many extrapulmonary complications are reported and most of these are likely related to SARS-CoV-2–induced inflammatory reactions.
 COVID-19–related coagulopathy is associated with a particular predisposition to pulmonary emboli and to thrombosis of renal vessels used for continuous renal replacement therapy and, less often, to thrombosis of extracorporeal membrane oxygenation–associated vessels.
 A fulminant myocarditis occurs in about 15% of ICU patients, which can be further complicated by heart failure, cardiac arrhythmias, acute coronary syndrome, rapid deterioration, and sudden death.
-Preliminary data from China suggested that acute kidney injury is not a complication of COVID-19 infection, although the more recent reports of coagulopathic renal complications modify this finding.
+Preliminary data from China suggested that acute kidney injury is not a complication of COVID-19, although the more recent reports of coagulopathic renal complications modify this finding.
 Skin manifestations are diverse and on occasion the presenting sign.
 These skin manifestations range from ill-defined rashes to petechial lesions and hemorrhagic edematous lesions in children and hardened red plaques on the ankles.

 COVID-19 patients are at high risk for postoperative complications.
 In an international cohort study assessing postsurgical outcomes, postoperative severe acute respiratory problems occurred in 71.5% and the 30 days postoperative mortality was 23.8%.

 Acute musculoskeletal pain is reported in nearly 20%.
 Hepatic and biliary injury, often acute, and DIC in advanced cases are reported from China.
 Conjunctivitis is reported from China in about one-third of cases.
-In the New York, British, and Italian experiences, a hyperinflammatory syndrome akin to atypical Kawasaki disease, termed multisystem inflammatory syndrome in children (MIS-C) in the United States and Paediatric Inflammatory Multisystem Syndrome-temporally associated with SARS-CoV-2 (PIMS-TS) in Europe, was noted in children (see Kawasaki syndrome); the leading systems involved are gastrointestinal (the nonspecific symptoms have been diagnosed as appendicitis), cardiovascular, hematologic, mucocutaneous, and pulmonary.
+In the New York, British, and Italian experiences, a hyperinflammatory syndrome akin to atypical Kawasaki disease, called multisystem inflammatory syndrome in children (MIS-C) in the United States and Paediatric Inflammatory Multisystem Syndrome-temporally associated with SARS-CoV-2 (PIMS-TS) in Europe, was noted in children (see Kawasaki syndrome); the leading systems involved are gastrointestinal (the nonspecific symptoms have been diagnosed as appendicitis), cardiovascular, hematologic, mucocutaneous, and pulmonary.
 Central and peripheral nervous system findings are reported in children with this syndrome even in the absence of pulmonary disease, and such findings show a predilection for the corpus callosum.